Lotte Chilsung: Juices

 Lotte Chilsung Beverage currently produces a range of natural fruit juices in orange, grape, apple, tangerine, pear, and mango flavors.
 In 1982, the company established a partnership with US-based, Del Monte, and now manufactures the Premium Orange and Del Monte Cold products.
 In 2009, the license for Tropicana was acquired and Tropicana Homemade style blends and other popular choices were produced.

 Coffee and tea

 The lineup in coffee include Let's Be, South Korea's No. 1 canned coffee; Cantata, a coffee blend made with Arabica beans from plantations worldwide; and black tea drinks Ceylon Tea and Lipton.

 Other beverages/bottled water

 Other beverages range from soy milks to traditional beverage and health drinks.
 Other varieties in the catalog include the sports drink Gatorade, the carbonated water Trevi, the purified water Icis, and France-imported Evian and Volvic.

 Alcoholic drinks

 Lotte Chilsung Beverage has been marketing Scotch Blue, Korea's local whiskey brand, along with fruit liquor, traditional Mirin, and other alcoholic beverages.
 Other alcoholic drinks include soju, cheongju Baekhwasubok, plum liquor Seoljungmae Plus, and South Korean wine Majuang.

 Their soju brand Chum-Churum is the world's first soju made from alkaline-reduced water.
 In 2021, the spirit brand recorded sales worth in 37 countries.

+The new brand is the sugar-free diluted soju brand launched by Lotte Chilsung Beverage in September 2022.
+At the time of its release, the product name is 'Chum-Churum Saero' and it is characterized by the addition of distilled soju to dilute soju to realize the flavor of distilled soju.
+He used unsweetened soju, took the clean image of Daegwallyeong, Gangwon-do as his brand concept, and tried to differentiate it from the existing soju by using the Gumiho character 'Saerogumi' as his mascot.
+From October 2023, it is operating as a sole brand of 'Saero'.